 The paramedical examination results and any additional requirements are forwarded to the insurance company.
 You will be contacted if additional information is required.

 Who do I contact with questions about my scheduled appointment?

 Please call the number you were provided at the time of scheduling or when your appointment was confirmed.
-Additionally, you can call our Customer Solutions Group 1.877.933.9261, 7:30 a.m. – 5:30 p.m.
+Additionally, you can call our Customer Solutions Group 1.877.933.9261, 7:00 a.m. – 6:00 p.m.
 CST opens in a new windowor submit your information and someone will reach out to you.